allianceauth/allianceauth/docs/installation/services/mumble.md

 ## Running the Authenticator

 The authenticator needs to be running 24/7 to validate users on Mumble.
-The best way is to run it in a screen much like celery:

-    screen -dm bash -c 'python authenticator.py'

-Much like celery tasks, this process needs to be started every time the server reboots.
-It needs to be launched from this directory, so cd to this folder to launch.
+You should check the [supervisor docs](../auth/supervisor.md) on how to achieve this.

 Note that groups will only be created on Mumble automatically when a user joins who is in the group.